Akhilsudh/10CSL77/README.md

 Credit also goes to :

 * Mohit Sehrawat for the youTube simulation videos.
-* my class mate Vidhya for the Programs.
+* College mate Vidhya for help in Programs.